Objectives of the service

 Current Status

 Aquafarm has evolved from a kick-start activity supported by ESA to a comprehensive platform with multiple modules and services.
-It has successfully conducted a pilot stage, establishing contracts with users like IFAP and attracting new users through the successful demonstration of Aquafarm in users like Wisecrop and EDIA.
+It has successfully conducted a pilot stage, establishing contracts with users like IFAP—whose contract was recently renewed—and attracting new users through successful demonstrations with Wisecrop, EDIA, Digifarm, and Water Technology.
 Aquafarm 2.0 is the latest version of the platform, incorporating advanced technologies and models for water balance, crop monitoring, and soil characterization.
 It has demonstrated its effectiveness in optimizing water resources, improving crop management, and supporting sustainable agriculture practices.
-Aquafarm's success has also attracted the attention of other organizations, such as the NSW Department of Planning and Environment, leading to further collaborations and pilot projects.
+The platform’s success led to a formal Contract Change Notice (CCN) for the 2024–2025 period, strengthening its development and operational scope.
+Notably, a contract with the NSW Department of Planning and Environment (DPE) enabled the validation of AquaFarm’s watershed-scale modeling capabilities.
+Additionally, great commercial leads are emerging from major players in the agricultural sector, paving the way for broader market expansion and long-term adoption.
+The recent acquisition of Hidromod by ABL—a global consultancy with offices in over 40 countries—further enhances AquaFarm’s global outreach and commercial potential.